Pr0xyG33k/11_Discord_Bots_Collection/README.md

 <!-- ABOUT -->
 <h2>about</h2>
 <div>
-    The 12_XProtect_Collection includes a variety of scripts for Milestone XProtect, aimed at improving functionality, automating tasks, and integrating with other systems.
+    The 11_Discord_Bots_Collection includes a variety of Discord bot projects, each designed to demonstrate different functionalities and use cases for Discord bots.
 </div>
 <div align="center">
 </div>